Emre1Duman/Web-App-DevOps-Project/README.md

 - **Azure:**
   - Upon completing and testing the pipeline, we now need to ensure the cluster runs smoothly.
   - We can create metrics and alerts on Azure via Metrics Explorer.
+  - Lastly, we want to ensure high security within our environment, so I used Azure secrets integrated into my code to enable better security practices.